Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

       outbreak, while cases in November suggest ongoing transmission or localized outbreaks.
 Factors such as population movements, migration patterns, or changes in weather conditions could have influenced the distribution of cases during these months.

-- From the Cholera cases trend across days by gender within this analysis period, we could see that Thurdays witnessed the highest number of cases with 44, 25 of which are females and 19 males.
-Tuesdays follows with 24 females and 20 males, making them 44.
-Mondays and Saturdays recorded same figures with 21 females and 16 males respectively, a total of 37 each.
-Fridays follows next with a total of 26, 15 females and 11 males, lastly Sundays witnessed a total of 21 cases, 10 females and 11 males.
-We may also want to know what influenced these number of cholera cases on these days of the week:
+- From the trend of Cholera cases across the days of the week by gender within this analysis period, our insight shows that Thurdays witnessed the highest number of cases with 44 cases, 25 of which were females and 19 were males.
+Tuesdays follows with 24 female cases and 20 male cases, making them 44 cases.
+Mondays and Saturdays recorded same figures of 21 females and 16 males respectively, a total of 37 apiece.
+Fridays follows next with a total of 26 cases, 15 from the female folks, while 11 were from the male folks.
+Lastly, Sundays witnessed a total of 21 cases, 10 females and 11 males respectively.
+We may also want to know what influenced these great number of cholera cases on these diffrent days of the week.
+My further analysis raised some insights:

    1. Thursdays: The highest number of cases occurring on Thursdays could be attributed to various factors, including behavioral patterns such as increased social activities or gatherings leading to higher exposure to contaminated food or water sources.